pravin-yadav/Chef-Nginx/README.md

 Chef repository to install nginx package on client/server.

+# Overview

+Every Chef Infra installation needs a Chef Repository.
+This is the place where cookbooks, policyfiles, config files and other artifacts for managing systems with Chef Infra will live.
+We strongly recommend storing this repository in a version control system such as Git and treating it like source code.

+## prerequisite

+Download and install ChefDK

 ## Installation

 To install chef work station, you can run:

+##### UNIX, Linux, and macOS
+On UNIX, Linux, and macOS systems, invoke the Chef Software Install script with:

+curl -L https://omnitruck.chef.io/install.sh | sudo bash

+##### Microsoft Windows
+On Microsoft Windows systems, invoke the Chef Software Install script using Windows PowerShell:

+. { iwr -useb https://omnitruck.chef.io/install.ps1 } | iex; install

 ## Usage

 In the project directory, you can run:

-# Overview

-Every Chef Infra installation needs a Chef Repository.
-This is the place where cookbooks, policyfiles, config files and other artifacts for managing systems with Chef Infra will live.
-We strongly recommend storing this repository in a version control system such as Git and treating it like source code.
+    `sudo chef-client --local-mode chef-nginx/cookbooks/nginx/recipes/default.rb`

+To verify the installation, you can run:
+    `nginx -v`

 # Repository Directories